jpmhouston/ClipStack/README.md

 There is no Redo feature.

+### Paste All / Paste Multiple...

+Purchasing the Bonus Features unlocks a Paste All menu item.
+This will automatically paste each item to be replayed all at once.

+With <kbd>OPTION (⌥)</kbd> pressed, an alert will be opened allowing you to enter a number of items to automatically paste instead of all them.

 ### Start Replaying From History

-In addition to collecting a set of clipboard items by copying them anew, the "Extras" purchase unlocks adds the ability to replay from items previously copied and in the expanded Cleepp menu:
+In addition to collecting a set of clipboard items by copying them normally, purchasing the Bonus Features unlocks adds the ability to replay from items previously copied and in the expanded Cleepp menu:

 1. Click the Cleepp menu icon with <kbd>OPTION (⌥)</kbd> pressed.